DolVladzio/DevOps_project/HW_02/README.md

 ```sh
 cd DevOps_project/HW_02/app && docker-compose up -d
 ```
+> Note: `without -d` is gonna show logs in real time.

-- After the containers have been launched, visit [localhost:5000] - website to check the result!
+- After the containers have been launched, visit [localhost:5000] - to check the result!

 [//]: # (These are reference links)
 [localhost:5000]: <http://localhost:5000>